lucahttp/p17-pro-wifi-drone-controller/README.md

-# WiFi UFO Drone
+# Drone P17 Pro WiFi Controller
-This Python script allows remote control of some drone models via computer keyboard.
+This Python script allows you to remote control some drone models (like the P17 Pro) via computer keyboard.

 ### overview